P2P: Tuning Pre-trained Image Models for Point Cloud Analysis with Point-to-Pixel Prompting: Experiments

 \subsection{Datasets and Experiment Settings}

-\paragraph{Datasets.} We conduct object classification experiments on ModelNet40~\cite{wu2015modelnet} and ScanObjectNN~\cite{uy2019scanobjectnn} datasets, while ShapeNetPart~\cite{uy2019scanobjectnn} is utilized for object-level part segmentation. \textbf{ModelNet40} is the most popular 3D synthetic dataset for object classification, which contains 12,311 CAD models from 40 categories.
-We follow the common protocol to split 9,843 objects for training and reserve 2,468 objects for validation. \textbf{ScanObjectNN} is a more challenging point cloud object dataset sampled from real-world scans with background and occlusions.
-It contains 2,902 samples from 15 categories, and we conduct experiments on the perturbed (PB-T50-RS) variant. \textbf{ShapeNetPart} samples from the synthetic ShapeNet dataset and annotates each object with part-level labels.
-It consists of 16,881 objects from 16 shape categories and their parts are split into 50 classes.
+\paragraph{Datasets.} We conduct classification on ModelNet40~\cite{wu2015modelnet} and ScanObjectNN~\cite{uy2019scanobjectnn}, while ShapeNetPart~\cite{uy2019scanobjectnn} is utilized for part segmentation. \textbf{ModelNet40} is a synthetic 3D dataset containing 12,311 CAD models from 40 categories. \textbf{ScanObjectNN} samples from real-world scans with background and occlusions.
+It contains 2,902 samples from 15 categories, and we conduct experiments on the perturbed (PB-T50-RS) variant. \textbf{ShapeNetPart} samples 16,881 objects covering 16 shape categories from the synthetic ShapeNet and annotates each object with part-level labels from 50 classes.

-\paragraph{Implementation Details.} We implement our proposed P2P architecture with PyTorch~\cite{paszke2019pytorch} and utilize AdamW~\cite{loshchilov2017adamw} optimizer with learning rate $5e^{-4}$ and weight decay $5e^{-2}$, accompanied by the CosineAnnealing learning rate scheduler~\cite{loshchilov2016sgdr}.
-We optimize the parameters of the geometry encoder, Point-to-Pixel Prompting module, task-specific head and normalization layers in the pre-trained image model, freezing the remaining pre-trained weights.
+\paragraph{Implementation Details.} We utilize AdamW~\cite{loshchilov2017adamw} optimizer and CosineAnnealing scheduler~\cite{loshchilov2016sgdr}, with learning rate $5e^{-4}$ and weight decay $5e^{-2}$.
+We freeze the weights of the pre-trained image model except for normalization layers.
 The model is trained for 300 epochs with a batch size of 64.
-During training, the rotation angle $\theta$ is randomly selected from $[-\pi, \pi]$ and $\phi$ is randomly selected from $[-0.4\pi, -0.2\pi]$ to keep the objects standing upright in the images.
+During training, the rotation angle $\theta, \phi$ are randomly selected from $[-\pi, \pi]$ and $[-0.4\pi, -0.2\pi]$ to keep the objects standing upright.
 During inference, we evenly choose $10$ values of $\theta$ and $4$ values of $\phi$ to produce $40$ views for majority voting.
-Please refer to the supplementary material for architectural details.
+Please refer to the supplementary for architectural details.